markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 After the taskbar layout is applied, users must sign out and sign in again to see the new layout.
 Unless prohibited via policy settings, users can pin more apps, change the order, and unpin apps from the taskbar.

+::: zone pivot="windows-10"
 Any pins provisioned via policy settings are restored upon the next policy refresh, even when users unpin them.
+::: zone-end

+::: zone pivot="windows-11"
+By default, any pins provisioned via policy settings are restored upon the next policy refresh, even when users unpin them.

+This allows admins more granular controls over items pinned to the taskbar by IT admins.

+By default, pinned items can be unpinned by users, but they are re-pinned during the next policy update cycle.
+With `PinGeneration`, you can define that specific items pinned to the taskbar can be unpinned by users.
+The pins won't be re-pinned during the next policy update cycle.

+- when `PinGeneration` is defined, a user can unpin that element.
+The pin won't be re-pinned during the next policy update cycle
+- when `PinGeneration` is not defined, a user can unpin that element.
+However, the pin will be re-pinned during the next policy update cycle
+- If the `PinGeneration` value changes, for example from "1" to "2", the element will be pinned, even if the user unpinned it previously.

+::: zone-end

 ### OS install and upgrade experience